 Do you wish you could do more to support AALL, but don't feel you are in a position to make a significant gift at this time?
 You are not alone.
-Many people use Giving Opportunities as a way to provide future support for their profession while still taking care of their financial needs today.
+Many people use giving opportunities as a way to provide future support for their profession while still taking care of their financial needs today.

 If something happened to you, what would happen to your assets?
 Do you have a plan in place to make sure your property is distributed among the people you love and the organizations you trust?
 Have you thought about the tax consequences of leaving assets to your heirs?
 Taking some time to think through the different strategies and options now can create opportunities for you to combine your philanthropic wishes with current and future financial needs and cost-effective tax decisions.
 As your life changes with age, marriage, births or deaths, you should revisit your plans to make sure that they still reflect the legacy you want to leave.
 Thoughtfully planned gifts can make your wishes a reality and help AALL build long-term financial strength to carry out its mission well into the future.

 Planned gifts can take many forms, including bequests, life insurance, real estate, retirement accounts, and charitable trusts.
 For any type of planned gift, AALL recommends that you consult with an attorney and AALL to ensure your wishes can be properly carried out.
-For a copy of our gift acceptance policy, please click here.

 A charitable bequest is the most traditional type of planned gift.
 By leaving a gift to AALL in your will or living trust, you can ensure that your philanthropic wishes are carried out while providing estate tax savings to your heirs.
-A bequest is a simple option for anyone that might not have the means to make a significant gift now, but wants to leave assets to AALL that can support grant and scholarship programs in the future.
+A bequest is a simple option for anyone that might not have the means to make a significant gift now but want to leave assets to AALL that can support grant and scholarship programs in the future.

 There is no limit to the size of bequest that you can make, and your entire gift will be free of estate tax.
 You can donate a specific dollar amount or asset, a percentage of your estate, or even provide for your family first and leave the remainder to AALL.
 However you choose to donate, your gift will help support the profession for future generations.